SamMcD-S/SamMcD-S/README.md

 ### Spectre Attack
 This is a generic Spectre Attack, heavily based on the attack from Seed Labs (https://seedsecuritylabs.org).
 However, the aforementioned attack relies heavily on x86 intrinsic instructions, such as clflush, and rdtscp.
 To avoid this dependence, my Spectre attack project uses a pthread timer, and a generic cache-evict method.
+### Voltage Glitch Attack
+In this project, I built open-source modules to run a voltage glitch on the Basys 3 FPGA development board.
+Demonstrations are also documented here.
+### Bluetooth Page Turning Pedal
+As a musician who reads music from an Ipad, a bluetooth page-turning pedal is a important tool to overcome awkward (or just fast) page turns.
+Despite their internal simplicity, bluetooth page-turning pedals are surprisingly expensive, often costing between 75 and 100$.
+In this project, I design a simple and inexpensive alternative.